Last Updated: 24 March 2026

 With the right conditions and nutrition, flea larvae can move on to the next stage of their development within 5-21 days.

-As mentioned above, many flea treatments without vet prescriptions can kill flea eggs and larvae, assuming they contain an insect growth regulator ingredient, such as (S)-Methoprene.
+As mentioned above, many non-prescription dog flea treatments and those for cats can kill flea larvae and eggs if they contain an insect growth regulator, such as (S)-Methoprene.

 What Does Flea Dirt Look Like?